Pranay92/JS-Regex/README.md

 JS-Regex
 ========

-A simple regular expresion wrapper for easier string validation.
+A simple and light(~1kb) regular expresion wrapper for easier string validation.

 ## Why?